blahajjessie/13s-wiki/usage/index.md

 ## Getting git setup

+Git is a tool for Version control.
+This lets you keep past versions of your code/projects without taking up space.
+It requires at least a client and a server.
+For the purposes of this class, the git server we will be using is [git.ucsc.edu](https://git.ucsc.edu)

 First, ssh into your VM.
 Then, generate rsa keys, and upload them to gitlab.

 You can now clone your git repo!